Chiru2425/CODSOFT-1st-task-TO-DO-LIST/README.md

 # CODESOFT
-All 3 task i have completed in internship of codsoft
+1st task of codsoft internship done by me.
+Its a To do list application using python and GUI tkinter based.